8bitnick/Drumkit-in-Javascript/README.md

-# Drumskit with sound and key highlights using Javascript
+# Javascript Drumkit with sounds!

 Quick little virtual drunmkit that can be expanded to use more keys/sounds.